adventuregamestudio/ags/Android/README.md

 See [this stackoverflow.com question](https://stackoverflow.com/questions/42912824/the-ant-folder-is-suddenly-missing-from-android-sdk-did-google-remove-it) for the reference.
 The download link for Linux: https://dl.google.com/android/repository/tools_r25.2.5-linux.zip

-Unpack this archive into SDK/tools, *skipping* existing files.
+This archive contains "tools" directory which should be merged with the directory of same name inside SDK, *skipping* existing files.

 Now you are ready to run the ant script, e.g. (assuming the SDK is installed in /opt):

     $ export ANDROID_HOME=/opt/android-sdk-linux